qdzc123/MakeChangeProject/README.md

 # MakeChangeProject

+### Week 1 Homework Project for Skill Distillery

 ## Description

-### This is MakeChangeProject.
+This is MakeChangeProject.
 Enter the price and the money you receive.
-It will show the change.
+It will show the change not including denominations.

 ## Technologies used

-### This is used in every store.
-When the customers pay, the owners or workers don't have to calculate to find the amount of change.
+Java
+Eclipse

 ## What I learn

-### I learn how to use mod and if statement well.
+I learn how to use modulus operator and if statement well.
 The project with the description give me a sequence to learn them deeper.